-In any successful evacuation, the initial steps begin months before the actual event.
+In any successful evacuation associated with a natural disaster, the initial steps begin before the actual event.

 Kay Addrisi, former Emergency Management Director for Garfield County, Colo., recommends creating a written emergency plan.
 This plan should include drawing and posting maps of escape paths from each building.